-There are 64 km of primary forest access roads scheduled to be built in District 17 in the next five years (Table 19).
-These roads are of class 3 standard and will be built to access timber for commercial purposes.

-All roads will be built to the specifications of the Class 3 standard and all pertinent EPG's will be followed.
-As well, referrals will be sent to all relevant agencies (including DFO and Water Resources Division) before and construction is initiated.
+There are 47.9 km of primary forest access roads scheduled to be constructed in District 17 in the next five years (Table 15) to access timber for commercial purposes.
+All roads will be built to the specifications of the Class C-2 standard and all pertinent EPG's will be followed.
+In addition, operational and winter access roads will be required and will be submitted in the annual operating plan prior to the year that they are planned to be built.
+As well, referrals will be sent to all relevant agencies (including DFO and Water Resources Division) before any construction is initiated.